Three years ago I was given an unexpected choice — shut down my side project in order to keep my job, or leave and go full-time on it.

 As our excitement was ramping and our patience running out, we launched a landing page to invite people to sign up for early access.
 It went well!
 Got around 250 signups in the first couple days thanks to my 1,000-follower Twitter account.

-Days after launching the landing page, I get called to a private room with the CTO of tastytrade.
-It became instantly clear that he was not happy with Wingman being a commercial project, as it could be a conflict of interest with tastytrade, given the overlap in customer base and proximity to product efforts at tastyworks (a subsidiary I didn't work at).
+Soon after launching the landing page, I get called to a private room with the CTO of tastytrade.
+It became clear that he was not happy with Wingman being a commercial project, as it could be a conflict of interest with tastytrade, given the overlap in customer base and proximity to product efforts at tastyworks (a subsidiary I didn't work at).

 Either I shut down Wingman to continue working at Small Exchange, or I leave and work on Wingman full-time with $0 in revenue, only having onboarded a couple test users.

-On my walking commute home that same day, I knew the answer, and it was easy.
+On my commute home that same day, I knew the answer, and it was easy.
 I called up Piyush, and then my parents, to explain the situation and my thoughts.

 It was time to make the jump.